 The last several generations of GoPro cameras have all adopted that approach, where the camera body itself is waterproof.
 You can make it even more waterproof by using a protective housing–and I have more on that below–but the HERO6 Black–the only camera in the HERO6 lineup–is waterproof out of the box.

 How to Make a GoPro HERO6 Even More Waterproof

 The GoPro HERO6 Black is rated for full submersion underwater to a depth of 10 meters, or 33 feet.

-That’s good for many uses: swimming, surfing, snorkeling, rain, waterfalls, kayaking, paddle boarding, and so on.
+A depth rating of 10 meters (33 feet) is good for many recreational uses: swimming, surfing, snorkeling, rain, waterfalls, kayaking, paddle boarding, and so on.

 But it’s not really enough for most Scuba diving.
 Even recreational Scuba dives will often comfortably go well below that.
 And the deeper you go, the greater the pressure and the greater the risk of water forcing itself into the camera’s seals.
-So if you’re going Scuba diving, it’s a good idea to put the camera in a protective housing.
+So if you’re going Scuba diving, it’s a good idea to put the camera in a protective housing (aka dive housing).